siliconflow/onediff/onediff_sd_webui_extensions/README.md

 python3 extensions/onediff_sd_webui_extensions/api.py
 ```

-Then you can get the images returned by sd-webui client at `api_out/txt2img/`.
+Then you can get the images returned by sd-webui client at `./api_out/txt2img/`.

-Note: OneDiff sd-webui only supports txt2img now, img2img and ControlNet is under urgent development.

 ## Contact